skyblocknerds/skyblocknerds/README.md

 # SkyBlock Nerds

 Hey there!
-Welcome to the official GitHub page for **SkyBlock Nerds (SBN)** — a group of passionate Hypixel SkyBlock players who help shape the future of the game by offering feedback, ideas, and discussion directly with developers.
+Welcome to the GitHub page for **SkyBlock Nerds (SBN)** — a group of passionate Hypixel SkyBlock players who help shape the future of the game by offering feedback, ideas, and discussion directly with developers.

 ## 🎉 Applications Are OPEN!